Marc-JB/webserver/README.md

 - Automatically add methods (like HEAD when GET is registered), allow custom override.
 - Automatically add headers to response (like Date), allow custom override.
 - Add common HTTP Headers to HttpRequest/ResponseBuilder
+- Improve tests
-- Add more unit tests
+  * Add more unit tests
-- Add integration tests
+  * Add integration tests
 - Add new authentication handling
 - Add a folder to serve statically